benedikt-schesch/AST-Merging-Evaluation/README.md

 * input_data/ -> Input data, which is a list of repositories; see its README.md.

-### Uncommited Files
+### Uncommitted Files

 * cache/ -> This folder is a cache for each computation. contains:

   * test_result/ -> Caches the test results for a specific commit.
 Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
-First line indicates the merge result, second line indicates the runtime.
+First line indicates the merge result, second line indicates the run time.

   * merge_diff_results/ -> Caches the diff results for specific merges.